How much does a High Income make in the United States?

 -

-Conducts analysis on debt or fixed income securities in order to make recommendations regarding investment strategy.
-Stays abreast of trends and news, such as competitive position and financial stability of organizations, in order to identify potential risks.
-Requires a bachelor's degree in area of specialty.
-Typically reports to a supervisor or manager.
+Responsible for conducting analysis on debt or fixed income securities to make recommendations regarding investment strategy.
+Researches current news and trends in the financial markets, evaluates debt and fixed income securities, creates financial models, and prepares reports.
+Stays current on industry trends to identify future investments and potential risks.
+Requires a bachelor's degree.
+Requires passing the FINRA SIE and Series 86 and 87 exams.
+Typically reports to a manager.
+Work is closely managed.
+Works on projects/matters of limited complexity in a support role.
 Typically requires 0-2 years of related experience.
-Works on projects/matters of limited complexity in a support role.
-Work is closely managed.
-View Fixed Income Analyst SalaryAlternate Job Titles:Analyst - Fixed Income Products, Fixed Income Analyst
+View Fixed Income Analyst I SalaryAlternate Job Titles:Analyst - Fixed Income Products, Fixed Income Portfolio Analyst I, Fixed Income Analyst I

 -